valora-inc/wallet/packages/mobile/e2e/README.md

 By default, the e2e scripts will assume the VM name of `Pixel_API_29_AOSP_x86_64` recommended in the instructions but you can rename the VM as you like.

-Next, to improve reliability of the tests, configure the VM as described in the [Detox best practices doc](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidEmulatorsBestPractices.md).
+Next, to improve reliability of the tests, configure the VM as described in the [Setting Up an Android Development & Testing Environment](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidDevEnv.md).

 ### iOS